-The anomalous scaling observed in Fig.~\ref{fig:DNS_compensated} is reminiscent of behaviors previously observed in second-order DAMs \cite{connaughton2004warm, thalabard2015anomalous}.
+The anomalous scalings observed in Fig.~\ref{fig:DNS_compensated} are reminiscent of behaviors previously observed in second-order DAM \cite{connaughton2004warm, thalabard2015anomalous}.
 In particular, existence of anomalous transients for the 4th-order DAM for the GW turbulence combined with algebraic finite-time blow-up was suggested from the theoretical and numerical analysis of a companion second-order DAM\cite{thalabard2015anomalous,nazarenko2019focusing}.
-Such reduction to second-order DAM can be derived heuristically by engineering the waveaction flux \emph{(i)} to feature one derivative only, \emph{(ii)} to feature homogeneity $\propto N^3$ as the fourth-order DAM, \emph{(iii)} to yield constant-flux scaling $\propto \omega^{-2/3}$ and equilibrium scaling matching either equipartition of $E$ or $N$ or energy flux.
-This scheme prescribes the one-parameter family of second-order DAMs \be \partial_t N + \partial_\omega Q=0 \text{ with } Q:= -\omega^{3+\rho }N^2 \partial_{\omega} N \omega^{-\rho}. \ee By construction, the model has constant flux solution $N\sim \omega^{-2/3}$, and equilibrium solutions $N\sim \omega^{\rho}$.
+Such reduction to second-order DAM can be derived heuristically by engineering the waveaction flux to \emph{(i)} feature one derivative only, \emph{(ii)} feature homogeneity $\propto N^3$ as the fourth-order DAM, \emph{(iii)} yield constant-flux scaling $\propto \omega^{-2/3}$ and \corr \emph{(iv)} yield equilibrium scaling \rroc matching either equipartition of $E$ or $N$ or energy flux.
+This scheme prescribes the one-parameter family of second-order DAM \be \partial_t N + \partial_\omega Q=0 \text{ with } Q:= -\omega^{3+\rho }N^2 \partial_{\omega} N \omega^{-\rho}. \ee By construction, the model has constant flux solution $N\sim \omega^{-2/3}$, and equilibrium solutions $N\sim \omega^{\rho}$.
 Constant $\rho$ represents an effective dimension, whose value determines the complimentary equilibrium scaling.
 The three relevant choices for $\rho$ are $\rho=r$ (waveaction equipartition), $\rho=r-1$ (energy equipartition) or $\rho=-1$ (constant energy flux).
 The crucial observation is that among those three choices, only the third choice $\rho=-1$ is compatible with inverse cascade of waveaction $N= C\omega^{-2/3}$ with $C>0$.
-This is because, the associated flux is $Q=C^3 (\rho+2/3)$, is negative only provided $\rho<-2/3$.
+This comes from the fact that the associated flux is $Q=C^3 (\rho+2/3)$ -- negative only provided $\rho<-2/3$.
 For both the GW and the 3D NLS, the solutions $\rho=r$ and $\rho =r-1$ do not fulfill this condition.
-This means that both the GW and the 3D NLS reduce to the same second-order DAM: \be \partial_t N + \partial_\omega Q =0, \text{ with } Q:= -\omega^{2 }N^2 \partial_{\omega}( N \omega). \ee As such, the reduction from fourth to second-order model simplifies the system but cannot explain the weak but measurable difference between anomalous scalings in the GW and the 3D NLS systems.
-Indeed, investigation of Eq.(\ref{eq:2order_GWNLS}) reveals existence of anomalous transients $N\sim \omega^{-x_*}$; the scalings are $N\sim \omega^{- 0.65169}$, only about $2\%$ shallower than Kolmogorov, but clearly distinguishable from it in numerics \cite{galtier2019nonlinear}.
-This anomalous scaling, whose origin is explained in Appendix \ref{sec:GW_2}, does not correspond to either of the scaling observed in Fig.\ref{fig:DNS_compensated}.
-Another obvious deficiency of the second-order DAMs is seen at the level of the stationary solutions: It is easy to check that for the KZ solutions it predicts equal values of the KZ constants, $C_P=C_Q$, whereas the more realistic fourth-order DAMs, as we saw in \eqref{cpcq} predict different values ($C_P=0.638 C_Q$ for the 3D NLS and $C_P=0.905 C_Q$ for the 3D GW).
-This provides a physical motivation to investigate the fourth-order DAMs in more details.
+This means that both the GW and the 3D NLS reduce to the same second-order DAM: \be \partial_t N + \partial_\omega Q =0, \text{ with } Q:= -\omega^{2 }N^2 \partial_{\omega}( N \omega). \ee As such, the reduction from fourth to second-order model simplifies the system but cannot explain the weak but measurable difference between the anomalous scalings observed in the GW and the 3D NLS systems.
+Indeed, the investigation of Eq.(\ref{eq:2order_GWNLS}) reveals existence of anomalous transients $N\sim \omega^{-x_*}$; the anomalous scaling is $N\sim \omega^{- 0.65169}$, only about $2\%$ shallower than KZ, but clearly distinguishable from it in numerics \cite{galtier2019nonlinear}. \corr While the anomalous scaling qualitatively matches the observations for the fourth-order DAM, it does not quantitatively correspond to either of the scalings observed in Fig.\ref{fig:DNS_compensated}.
+We note that the anomalous scaling in the second-order DAM was previously elucidated \cite{galtier2019nonlinear}, and we recall its origin in Appendix \ref{sec:GW_2}. \rroc